 Our core business is to contract for the purchase of telecom real property interests and contractual rights, typically as leasehold interests or fee simple interests, either through an up-front payment or on an installment basis from property owners who have leased their property to companies that own digital telecommunications infrastructure assets.
-The costs of acquiring a real property interest are recorded either as a right-of-use asset, if the arrangement is determined to be a lease at the inception of the agreement under ASC Topic 842, Leases ("ASC 842"), or as an intangible asset in Telecom real property interests, net in the consolidated balance sheet, if the acquisition meets the definition of an asset acquisition.
-Telecom real property interests are stated at cost less accumulated amortization, and amortization is computed using the straight-line method over the estimated useful lives of these real property interests, which is estimated as the lesser of the useful life of the underlying digital infrastructure asset or the term of the arrangement.
+The costs of acquiring a real property interest are recorded either as a right-of-use asset, if the arrangement is determined to be a lease at the inception of the agreement under ASC Topic 842, Leases ("ASC 842"), or as a telecom real property interest asset in the consolidated balance sheet, if the acquisition meets the definition of an asset acquisition.
+Telecom real property interests are stated at cost less accumulated amortization.